S. Korea confirms additional foot-and-mouth disease case | Yonhap News Agency

 S. Korea confirms additional foot-and-mouth disease case

-SEOUL, May 12 (Yonhap) -- South Korea has confirmed an additional foot-and-mouth disease (FMD) case at a local farm, bringing this year's total cases to four, the agriculture ministry said Friday.
+SEOUL, May 14 (Yonhap) -- South Korea has confirmed an additional foot-and-mouth disease (FMD) case at a local firm, raising this year's total cases to six, the agriculture ministry said Sunday.

-The country reported FMD cases on Wednesday for the first time in more than four years, with all the recent contagions occurring at beef cattle farms in the city.
+It marked the first case reported outside the central city of Cheongju, 112 kilometers south of Seoul, where all of the recent five FMD cases had been reported.
+The country confirmed FMD cases Wednesday for the first time in more than four years.

-Authorities are culling several hundred cattle and carrying out intensive disinfection work in adjacent cities to prevent the spread of the disease.
+Authorities are culling several hundred cattle and carrying out intensive disinfection work in adjacent cities to prevent the spread of the contagious animal disease.

-The government issued a 48-hour standstill order on all animal farms and related facilities across the nation to remain effective until midnight Saturday.
+The government issued a temporary standstill order on all animal farms and related facilities in Cheongju, Jeungpyeong County and nearby regions to remain in effect until 8 p.m.
+Monday.

 As a severe and highly transmissible viral disease, FMD causes illness in cows, pigs, goats and other cloven-hoofed animals.
 It does not affect humans.